sjefferson99/pico-power/README.md

 The Pico LED is normally off in proper operation.

 When connecting to the wifi the LED will flash once per second.
 Should the conection fail, the LED will flash 5 times per second for the retry backoff period then loop back to connecting.

+### Connectivity watchdog
+Refer to the config file comments for options to enable polling a specified website at a given interval for a successful http response and take action to reset a specified relay and rerun the wifi connection on any failures.